What Investors Look For in a Pitch Deck (2026 Guide)

 The Problem

 The slide covering the problem should be used to explain what gap you are trying to fill in the market.
 This part needs to be a problem that people can generally relate to and that investors would not have trouble understanding and sympathizing with.
 Additionally, you are only resolving a single problem.
 Not multiple ones.
 You need to come across as someone prepared to resolve this situation.
-Just keep in mind, don’t spend to much time on the competitive landscape for this slide, you’ll be able to do that on a later slide.
+Just keep in mind, don't spend too much time on the competitive landscape for this slide, you'll be able to do that on a later slide.
 If possible, try and tell a relatable story when you are explaining the problem.
 The more you can make the problem as authentic as possible, the more your investors will come to understand the business and its goals.

 The Market